History of the Staten Island Railway: Service scaledowns, discontinuation of South and North Shore lines, and the end of B&O operation: 1947–1971

-On December 19, 1952, the PSC gave the SIRT permission to discontinue service on the North Shore Branch and South Beach Branch after March 31, 1953, because of city-operated bus competition.
-The discontinuation brought the SIRT an estimated annual saving of $308,000.
-The South Beach Branch was abandoned shortly thereafter while the North Shore Branch continued to carry freight.
-Bus service on parallel lines was increased to make up for the loss of service on these branches.
+On May 20, 1949, the SIRT announced it intended to discontinue all of its passenger services and that it would seek permission from the PSC to do so, citing the loss of $1,061,716 in 1948.
+After multiple hearings, on December 19, 1952, the PSC gave the SIRT permission to discontinue service on the North Shore Branch and South Beach Branch after March 31, 1953, because of city-operated bus competition.
+Shortly thereafter, the South Beach Branch was abandoned, though the North Shore Branch continued to carry freight.
 By 1955, the third rails on both of the lines were removed.